 - Completely dry the floor: Before fixing your hardwood flooring, make sure you dry it thoroughly with a dehumidifier or several large fans.
 As the floorboards dry, they shrink, so you might need to use a wood filler to repair the gaps.
 Sometimes after you fix the leaks throughout your house, letting the floors dry is all you need to do to restore them.

 - Sand the entire flooring space: If you have widespread moisture damage, you may be able to sand your hardwood floorboards to revive their shape.
 Before sanding them, ensure you have addressed the moisture problem.
-If the moisture content of the boards hasn’t rebalanced, you may experience crowning and gaps between the boards.
+If the moisture content of the boards hasn’t been rebalanced, you may experience crowning and gaps between the boards.

 - Refinish the floors: After sanding the floorboards to create a smooth surface, you can apply a few polyurethane finish coats.
 The wood’s stain changes due to sunlight exposure, so it might be challenging to find a color that matches your floor.
 It’s probably better to refinish the entire floor with a brand-new stain to create a uniform look.